 Introduction to Program and Program Rationale

 The primary objective of the Biophysics Program at Harvard University is to prepare investigators with diverse backgrounds for independent research careers in which the concepts and methods of physical science are applied to biological problems.
 The program is administered by the Committee on Higher Degrees in Biophysics, which is comprised of senior representatives from the Departments of Biological Chemistry and Molecular Pharmacology; Molecular and Cellular Biology; Chemistry and Chemical Biology; Physics; Genetics and Pathology.
-Owing to the interdepartmental nature of the program, research may be pursued on the Cambridge campus (in the Departments of Molecular and Cellular Biology; Chemistry and Chemical Biology; Physics; the School of Engineering and Applied Sciences; etc.) or the Boston campus (including the Harvard Medical School, Division of Medical Sciences, and the 11 Harvard-affiliated teaching hospitals, which include the Dana-Farber Cancer Institute, Children’s Hospital, Massachusetts General Hospital, and the Beth Israel Deaconess Hospital).
+Owing to the interdepartmental nature of the program, research may be pursued on the Cambridge campus (in the Departments of Molecular and Cellular Biology; Chemistry and Chemical Biology; Physics; the School of Engineering and Applied Sciences; etc.) or the Boston campus (including the Harvard Medical School, Division of Medical Sciences, and the 11 Harvard-affiliated teaching hospitals, which include the Dana-Farber Cancer Institute, Brigham and Women's Hospital, Children's Hospital, Massachusetts General Hospital, and the Beth Israel Deaconess Hospital).

 The goal of the biophysics program is to nurture independent, creative scientists.
 To this end, the first part of the program seeks both to introduce the student to the faculty members and their research directly, enabling the student to make a considered choice of research advisor, and to involve the student in the diverse areas of biophysics through laboratory as well as coursework.
 This first two years provides a background for the second part of the program: the training of the student to be an independent scientist by a period of intensive research, culminating in publications and the PhD degree.